Infobright: History

+Today, AQ Technologies along with many of its original founding team members continues in its mission in helping solve complex big data analysis problems.

 Technology

 Infobright Enterprise Edition (IEE)

 Infobright's database software is integrated with MySQL, but with its own proprietary data storage and query optimization layers.

 Infobright uses a columnar approach to database design.
 When data is loaded into a table, it is broken into the groups of 216 rows, further decomposed into separate data packs for each of the columns.
 By breaking each column by the same number of rows, it maintains its integrity with other columns for the same entry.
 For example, row 1, column 1 is the first entry in the first datapack for column 1.
 Row 1 in column 2 is the first entry in the first datapack for column 2.

 Each data pack is separately compressed to approximately 20:1 on average.

-Infobright Enterprise Edition is available in PostgreSQL and MySQL.
+Infobright Enterprise Edition was designed to support PostgreSQL and MySQL.

 Knowledge Grid

 A metadata layer (called the Database Knowledge Grid) stores compact information about the contents and relationships between the data packs, replacing the concept of a traditional database index.